phoe/protest/README.md

 Produces the following effects:

+### Doc Generation
+The package `CL-PROTEST-WEB` contains the functions to produce HTML documentation of the protocols - see https://fiddle.jshell.net/mocc4s71/show/ .

+### Code Generation
   * All DEFINE-PROTOCOL forms (sans documentation strings) are stored in the variable `*PROTOCOLS*`.
   * All documentation strings are stored in proper parts of the `CL:DOCUMENTATION` system.
   * Checks are made to make sure that protocol classes and generic functions are defined, but never _re_defined.